Matrix (protocol): Bridges

-Also chat of some games such as Luanti can be bridged to a Matrix room using a mod.
+Chat of some games such as Luanti can also be bridged to a Matrix room using a mod.

 Adoption

 Communication among the public agents of France's central administration happens on a Matrix-based internal network, named Tchap.

 The project is developed by the Interministerial Directorate for Digital Affairs (DINUM) with the explicit goals of security and digital sovereignty, both of which were deemed to be impossible through WhatsApp, Telegram and Slack.